morrownr/USB-WiFi/The_Short_List.md

 3. Widely available to purchase as a new product.
 ```
 ```
 USB WiFi adapters come in various shapes, sizes and speeds.
 Their capabilities can vary greatly well.
 The adapter that you pick needs to be chosen based on it ability to do the job that you need it to do.
-Below are some recommendations based on uses cases:
+Below are some recommendations based on specific use cases:

 If you want to build your own WiFi Router/Access Point/Hotspot: